Riyadh: Air

 Riyadh's King Khalid International Airport (KKIA) is located 35 kilometers north of the city center.
 It is the city's main airport, and served over 20 million passengers in 2013.
+The airport is the main hub of the new flag carrier Riyadh Air.
 The airport will be expanded, with six parallel runways and three or four large passenger terminals by 2030.
 It will be able to serve 120 million passengers per year after 2030, and 185 million passengers per year by 2050.

 Buses

-As part King Abdulaziz Public Transport Project, Riyadh Bus network consists of 3 main bus lines, covering a distance of 1,905 km.
+As part of King Abdulaziz's Public Transport Project, Riyadh Bus network consists of 3 main bus lines, covering a distance of 1,905 km.
 Riyadh’s bus network consists of 87 routes across the city using 842 vehicles with approximately 3,000 service stations.
 The bus network transported 50 million passengers in 2024.

 The main charter bus company in the kingdom, known as the Saudi Public Transport Company (SAPTCO), offers trips both within the kingdom and to its neighboring countries, including Egypt (via ferries from Safaga or Nuweiba) and Arab states of the Gulf Cooperation Council.